wendrowycz/skoch-filter-file-resize/README.md

 Further information
 -------------------
-You can find further information [https://github.com/taikano/skoch-filter-file-resize in the article on my blog].
+You can find further information [in the article on my blog](https://github.com/taikano/skoch-filter-file-resize).